Techcyte/context-sync/README.md

 }
 ```

-If the server has an active context when the client makes a synchronized request the server should include that context
+If the client requested an initial context in the `sync-request` message, the server should include that context
 in the `sync-accept` message.
+If the server is unable to switch to the requested context it should send a `sync-accept` with no context and then send a `ctx-change-request` message to request the desired context.

 ### Sync Reject
 ```JSON